Welcome to 4B!

 The children wrote lovely letters to the veterans.
 They are going to the Veteran’s organization in Needham.
 These proud Americans love reading these letters from our children as they gather together to celebrate a day that is to them, the most important holiday of the year.
 I loved how the children really got into writing them and cared so deeply about offering their kind thoughts to the veterans.
 They are a tribute to you and how you are raising them!
 We were blessed to have 2 veterans speak to the children Tuesday.

 One of my favorite projects we do at St. Joseph School is participating and gathering turkey dinners for those who need help at Thanksgiving.
 In the past, our food drive has provided over 200 Thanksgiving meals in our local Boston area!
 Thank you for donating to this great cause!
+Each child is asked to donate a minimum of $3 to purchase the turkeys.
+Please send that in by November 15 so we know how many turkeys can be bought.
 Each class will assemble the makings for two complete dinners.
-The food donations can be brought to school any time by November 19.
+Your child brought home a specific food item to purchase for the meal.
+The food donations can be brought to school any time by November 25.
 No items should require refrigeration.
-Thank you for your generosity!
+Thank you so much for your generosity!